CodeMaxx/Awesome-Terminal-Commands/README.md

 ##### Debian, Ubuntu and other debian-based distros

+**Note:** Installation/removal/modification of a package requires admin privilages.
+Add `sudo` in the beginning of every such command

 `apt-get install <package-name>` - Installs a package<br>
 - **Important flags**<br>
 `-y` - Replies **yes** to all confirmations `apt-get` asks for during install.